 Welcome to the library!

-How do I borrow books, when is it open, do you have a copier, and how can I get my syllabus for free?
+How do I borrow books, when is it open, do you have a copier, and how can I get free access to my syllabus?
 Here are the answers to everything you know you need to know.

 Photo: UiO/Jarli & Jordan

 Use your student card!
 Student card = library card = copy card, so it is a good idea to get your student card fast.